 Normal Stock vs. Broth vs. Bone Broth: Is There a Difference?

-Over the past few years, bone broth has gained superfood status for having a nutrient profile that benefits all kinds of health ailments, from chronic digestive conditions to autoimmune conditions.
+Over the past few years, bone broth has become increasingly popular.
 Not only can you find cookbooks and cleanses dedicated to bone broth, but many restaurants also use bone broth in their recipes and serve it as a beverage on their drink menus.

 So, with all the hype about bone broth, what makes it different (and potentially better) than a normal stock?